HYCHAIN/wallet/README.md

 ### Scripts

-The deployment of the HYTOPIA Smart Contract Wallet involves executing several scripts in a specific order.
+The deployment of the HYCHAIN Smart Contract Wallet involves executing several scripts in a specific order.
 Below is a brief explanation of each script and its role in the deployment process.

 #### DeployCreate3Factory.s.sol